cavebring/class-classic-ASP-aws-S3/README.md

-# class-classic-ASP-aws-S3
+# class: classic ASP Amazon AWS S3
-class classic ASP aws S3
+This class is for old classic ASP platforms which needs Amazon ASW S3 connections.
+See index.asp for reference about how to work with the class.